 You’ll get to enjoy these imported products without the hassle of flying all the way to Taiwan.

-There’s a huge transparent glass that showcase the process of baking so visitors can have a visualization of how the products are made.
+There’s a huge transparent glass that showcases the process of baking so visitors can have a visualization of how the products are made.
 Don’t forget to purchase the freshly baked Pineapple Cake and Mung Bean Cake!